 - ‘Essential’ items

-Notice essential items, as this is something apparently an expense category not reimbursable by WestJet directly.
-Also, note that credit cards do have a cap on the amount you can claim for one trip, so do be mindful of that.
+Most credit cards do have a cap on the amount you can claim for one trip, usually around $1000, so do be mindful of that.

-If WestJet or any other airline outright rejects your compensation request and you feel you’ve been unfairly denied compensation, rest assured that there exist further actions you can take, namely to make a small claims action against the airline.
+If the airline outright rejects your compensation request and you feel you’ve been unfairly denied compensation, there are further steps you can take.

-While this might sound intimidating, the process is actually more straightforward than it seems.
-A Facebook group called Air Passenger Rights (Canada) has several guides to the small claims process and over 100,000 members, including some legal experts, to help answer your questions if, god forbid, you ever have to go through this process.
+There is a Facebook group called Air Passenger Rights (Canada), which has several guides to the small claims process and over 100,000 members including some legal experts to help answer your questions if, god forbid, you ever have to go through this process.

-If you’ve any experience to share with getting compensation from WestJet, do let us know in the comments below!
+If you’ve any experiences with airline compensation, for better or for worse, let us know in the comments below!

 Latest posts by Reed Sutton (see all)